MicrosoftDocs/dynamics365smb-docs/financials/ui-experiences.md

 ---
 title: Choosing the User Experience to Show or Hide Advanced Features | Microsoft Docs
-description: Learn what the Basic and Suite user experience tiers mean for the user interface, application areas, and your company in Dynamics 365 Business edition.
+description: Learn what the Basic and Essential user experience tiers mean for the user interface, application areas, and your company in Dynamics 365 Business edition.
 documentationcenter: ''
 author: edupont04